cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 This is a longer program but does not contain much that is new.
 A few points to note:

-* The `std::map` called `products` is initialized from a nested initializer list, and the key/value types are specified within the angle brackets.
+* The `std::map` called `products` is initialized from a nested initializer list, and the key and value types must be specified within the angle brackets.
 The output of floating point numbers is fixed to two decimal places.

 * With user option `A`, member function `insert()` is called with a (temporary) `std::pair`.
-This is usually preferred over using array syntax, while `products[product] = price` would work in most cases it is not the most efficient.
+This is usually preferred over using array subscript syntax, while `products[product] = price` would work in most cases it is not always the most efficient method.

 * With user option `C`, all of the products are printed out by a range-for loop which iterates over `products` and outputs the `first` and `second` fields of each element.
 Then member function `find()` is called to obtain an iterator.
-This is compared against `end(products)` (which if equal would indicate "not found"), a valid value allows the value as `iter->second` to be retrieved.
+This is compared against `end(products)` (which if equal would indicate "not found"), being other than this allows the **value** part as `iter->second` to be retrieved (the **key** would be available as `iter->first`).

 As explained above, use of array syntax is not used by this program when adding an entry, nor is it advisable in most cases for element lookup: